-In conclusion, we have shown that the aging process in crumpling sheets exhibits the log-Poisson property and the data collapse when rescaled with system size that makes the process most consistent with a model based on a statistic of records.
-While the intermittency is ``reminiscent of the phenomenology of trap models for aging'' \cite{Shohat23}, that model must be rejected because it lacks the log-Poisson property \cite{Boettcher18b}.
-Similarly, the model provided in Ref.~\citep{Lahini23}, where the experimental data is limited to $\Delta t_{i}/t_{i}\ll1$, is also inconsistent with this property at larger $\Delta t_{i}/t_{i}$, as the authors themselves point out.
-The description of crumpling as a record dynamics is also advantaged over that in Ref.~\citep{Korchinski24}, since it does not require an analysis of the avalanche dynamics, merely its existence, to obtain the logarithmic aging behavior.
+In conclusion, we have shown that the aging process in crumpling sheets exhibits the log-Poisson property and that the data collapse when rescaled with system size.
+It makes the process most consistent with a model based on a statistic of records.
+While the intermittency is ``reminiscent of the phenomenology of trap models for aging'', as Ref.~\cite{Shohat23} suggests, that model must be rejected because it lacks the log-Poisson property \cite{Boettcher18b}.
+Similarly, the model provided in Ref.~\citep{Lahini23}, is also inconsistent with this property, as the authors themselves point out.
+A description of crumpling as a record dynamics is also advantaged over that in Ref.~\citep{Korchinski25}, since it does not rely on a microscopic analysis of the avalanche dynamics, merely its existence, to obtain logarithmic aging.

 \paragraph*{Acknowledgements:}